alexhamill/CSC215/presentations/chap10presentaiton.md

 # Chapter 10

 - There needs to be User environment is separate from the operating system
-- using subrouteins helps keep the users registers clean
+- using subrouteins help keep the users registers clean
 - This separation improves program reliability and portability.

 ## Making User Stack